Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 ### Rewards

 Reinforcement learning requires rewards.
 Assign rewards in the `AgentAction()` function.
-The learning algorithm uses the rewards assigned to the Agent at each step in the simulation and learning process to determine whether it is giving the Agent the optimal actions.
-You want to reward an Agent for completing the assigned task (reaching the Target cube, in this case) and punish the Agent if it irrevocably fails (falls off the platform).
-You can sometimes speed up training with sub-rewards that encourage behavior that helps the Agent complete the task.
-For example, the RollerAgent reward system provides a small reward if the Agent moves closer to the target in a step and a small negative reward at each step which encourages the Agent to complete its task quickly.
+The learning algorithm uses the rewards assigned to the Agent during the simulation and learning process to determine whether it is giving the Agent the optimal actions.
+You want to reward an Agent for completing the assigned task.
+In this case, the Agent is given a reward of 1.0 for reaching the Target cube.

 The RollerAgent calculates the distance to detect when it reaches the target.
-When it does, the code increments the Agent.reward variable by 1.0 and marks the agent as finished by setting the Agent to done.
+When it does, the code calls the `Agent.SetReward()` method to assign a reward of 1.0 and marks the agent as finished by calling the `Done()` method on the Agent.

 ```csharp
 float distanceToTarget = Vector3.Distance(this.transform.position,